 For questions or concerns about circulation issues, contact the Access Services Manager, or call 541.885.1778.

 The Oregon Tech Library is a part of the Orbis-Cascade Alliance.
-Over 35 other colleges in Oregon and Washington form this consortium.
-You may request items through Summit as an Oregon Tech student and they will be delivered to the Oregon Tech Main Campus Library in 3-4 days.
+Over 35 other colleges in Oregon, Washington, and Idaho form this consortium.
+You may request items through Summit as an Oregon Tech student and they will be delivered to the Oregon Tech Klamath Falls Campus or Wilsonville Campus libraries in 5-7 business days.
 Or, if you are near a college in The Alliance you may go to that college and check out the book as a "Visiting Summit Borrower."